• Skip to primary navigation

 Healthy Tuna Salad without Mayo

-This flavorful, healthy tuna salad recipe leaves out the traditional mayonnaise and instead uses canned tuna, dijon mustard, celery, lemon juice, red onion, fresh parsley, and dill.
-You can make this tuna salad creamy with the addition of Greek yogurt, or keep it light and dairy free with just olive oil, lemon juice, and capers!
+This flavorful, healthy tuna salad without mayo uses celery, Dijon mustard, lemon juice, fresh herbs, and extra virgin olive oil to create a super flavorful dish.
+You can make this tuna salad creamy with Greek yogurt, or keep it dairy-free!

 Print Pin Rate